How to Do Side Leg Raises for an Extra Booty Boost

 Although it looks like a simple move, the side leg raise packs a lot of benefits.

-Not only is it versatile enough to be performed anywhere — even during a Netflix binge — but it also helps “turn on” your glutes, which assist during other exercises like squats and lunges.
+Not only is it versatile enough to be performed anywhere — even during a Netflix binge — but it also helps “turn on” your glute muscles (the gluteus maximus, medius, and minimus), which assist during other exercises like squats and lunges.

 That can also help with daily activity, especially in preventing lower back pain, according to yoga teacher and trainer Samantha Parker, E-RYT, CPT.